 Floridians instead should install impact windows during our dry season which runs from December to mid-May.
 Temperatures are moderate (daily averages in the 70s and that can dip down to the lower 50s) with lower humidity levels, providing the best conditions for any home renovation project.

 How does Rain Affect Window Installation?

-Rain affects window installation by filling our already humid climate with more moisture and increases the likelihood that wooden frames will swell and warp – which would mean a very crooked window placement.
-Fillers, caulking, or silicone adhesives may not harden properly if the surface is wet leaving for an imperfect sealing of your windows.
+Rain affects window installation by filling our already humid climate with more moisture.
+And that increases the likelihood that wooden frames will swell and warp – which would mean a very crooked window placement.
+Fillers, caulking, or silicone adhesives may not harden properly if the surface is wet.
+That leaves for an imperfect sealing of your windows.
 Last but not least, gaping holes in your home by open window spaces could result in the interior of your home being soaking wet before the installation is complete.
 Although professional installers like ours can complete an installation in any type of weather, rain dramatically slows the installation progress and is not recommended.

 Schedule An Appointment to Install Impact Windows Today!

 The dry season is just around the corner, which means the best time of year to install impact windows is almost here.
 The technicians at ASP Windows & Doors are ready to bring you the safe and energy-efficient home of your dreams.
 We offer complimentary consultations for impact window installations to provide you with the most accurate information for your South Florida home renovation project.
 Visit our site or give us a call at 1-888-782-8342.